thatsIch/play-with-native-graalvm/README.md

 ### Manual

-There are ways if you do not want to rely on not installed applications and do everything manually.
+There are ways if you do not want to rely on installing more applications than necessary and do everything manually.

 #### GraalVM

 Community Edition builds are distributed on [Github](https://github.com/graalvm/graalvm-ce-builds/releases).
-This guide was using version 20.0.0 at the time.
-You can download it from this [link](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-20.0.0/graalvm-ce-java11-windows-amd64-20.0.0.zip) for Java 11 support.
+You can download version 20.0.0 from this [link](https://github.com/graalvm/graalvm-ce-builds/releases/download/vm-20.0.0/graalvm-ce-java11-windows-amd64-20.0.0.zip) for Java 11 support.

 Extract the zip to any location to your liking like